michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 131

-1. A Song of degrees of David.Lord, my heart is not haughty, nor mine eyes lofty: neither do I exercise myself in great matters, or in things too high for me.exercise…: Heb. walkhigh: Heb. wonderful
+1. A Song of degrees of David.Lord, my heart is not haughty, nor mine eyes lofty: neither do I exercise myself in great matters, or in things too high for me.

-2. Surely I have behaved and quieted myself, as a child that is weaned of his mother: my soul is even as a weaned child.myself: Heb. my soul
+2. Surely I have behaved and quieted myself, as a child that is weaned of his mother: my soul is even as a weaned child.

-3. Let Israel hope in the Lord from henceforth and for ever.henceforth: Heb. now
+3. Let Israel hope in the Lord from henceforth and for ever.

 ## Psalms 132